Skip to main content

 Ideal Customer Profile (ICP)

-An ideal customer profile, or ICP, is the description of the customer type a company can win, expand, and retain efficiently.
-It is not the customer type the…
+An ideal customer profile, or ICP, describes the customer type a company can win, expand, and retain efficiently, set by evidence rather than ambition.

 What it means

 An ideal customer profile, or ICP, is the description of the customer type a company can win, expand, and retain efficiently.
 It is not the customer type the company wishes it could close.
-A useful ICP turns market ambition into operating discipline: who sales should pursue, who marketing should attract, what product should prioritize, and where customer success can create expansion.
+A useful ICP turns market ambition into day-to-day choices: who sales should pursue, who marketing should attract, what product should prioritize, and where customer success can grow an account.

 ICP